QUICK ANSWER

 Is there a Florida real estate exam app with no monthly fee?

 Yes.
-Pass Florida costs $39.99 one-time on iOS and Android with no monthly fee, no subscription, and no in-app purchases.
+Pass Florida costs $39.99 one-time on iPhone, iPad, Android phones, and Android tablets with no monthly fee, no subscription, and no in-app purchases.
 The price includes 1,002 Florida-specific questions, 6 study modes, the Confidence Calibration Engine, the Math Coach, the Trap Library, timed practice exam simulations, and all future updates for the life of the app.

 Why do most exam prep apps use subscriptions instead of one-time pricing?